 “Wait for Me, Daddy!”

-Most Canadians, particularly those who were alive during World War Two, are familiar with the photo of a small boy reaching out to his father who is marching off with his regiment.
+Most Canadians, particularly those who were alive during World War Two, are familiar with the photo of a small boy reaching out to his father who is marching away with his regiment to be shipped overseas.
 The image, which was later entitled Wait for Me, Daddy, was captured on Oct.
 1, 1940 by Claude P. Dettloff of The Vancouver Daily Province.
-The shot shows five-year-old Warren Bernard chasing his father Jack, a private in the British Columbia Duke of Connaught’s Own Rifles, as the unit marched down the main street of New Westminster.
+The shot shows five-year-old Warren Bernard chasing his father Jack, a private in the British Columbia Duke of Connaught’s Own Rifles, as the unit paraded down the main street of New Westminster.
 “I wanted to go with Dad.
 I wanted to be with [him],” a 78-year-old Bernard told Canada’s national broadcaster in 2013.
 “I had it my mind that this was it.”
 Fortunately for young Warren, his dad Jack returned from the war unharmed.
-A sculpture of the scene now stands near the very spot where the scene played out 75 years ago this month.
+A sculpture of the scene now stands near the very spot where the scene played out more than seven decades previously.